Unschooling Preschool

 - Going to a friend’s house for a playdate

-- Going to medica/dental appointments (whenever possible, I scheduled our appointments in the morning)
+- Going to medical/dental appointments (whenever possible, I scheduled our appointments in the morning) … talk to your kids about the roles of doctors and dentists and the importance of taking care of your body and teeth!

 - Going to the grocery store (a fun idea is to print off photos of grocery items on a sheet of paper and have them identify and cross of things as we grab them; kind of like a scavenger hunt!)